OHIO COVID-19 Safety Measures

 Daily COVID Symptom Assessment

-All students, faculty, and staff are required to measure their body temperature and complete a Required Daily COVID Symptom Assessment daily before leaving their residence hall and/or leaving home to come to campus.
-In addition, they must monitor for symptoms including any of the following:
+All students, faculty, and staff should measure their body temperature and complete a Daily COVID Symptom Assessment daily before leaving their residence hall and/or leaving home to come to campus.

-As part of Ohio University’s commitment to protect the health and safety of its students, employees and community, the University has implemented a broad and sophisticated COVID-19 testing program.
-Strategies include referrals for symptomatic testing paired with support from OHIO COVID Campus Liaisons, and mandatory regular asymptomatic testing for all students, faculty, and staff.
-OHIO also has implemented a wastewater surveillance testing effort.
+As part of Ohio University’s commitment to protect the health and safety of its students, employees and community, COVID-19 testing strategies include referrals for symptomatic testing paired with support from OHIO COVID Campus Liaisons, asymptomatic testing through the COVID-19 Testing Pathway Program, and a wastewater surveillance testing effort.

 COVID Campus Liaisons